Schulte may put the ‘fun’ in investment fund management, but its top-quality work and enviable client list show that it means business.

 - Entry-level associates starting in 2018: 38

 - Summers joining/anticipated 2018 split by office: NY: 41

 - Split summers offered?
 No

-- Can summers spend time in overseas office?
+- Can summers spend time in an overseas office?
 No

 Main areas of work

-Boston College, Boston University, Cardozo, Columbia, Cornell, Duke, Emory, Fordham, George Washington, Georgetown, Harvard, Howard, Michigan, NYU, Penn, Tulane, Virginia, Wash U
+Cardozo, Columbia, Cornell, Duke, Emory, Fordham, Georgetown, George Washington, Harvard, Howard, Michigan, NYU, Penn, Tulane, UVA, Wash U.

 Summer associate profile:

 SRZ hires attorneys who are bright, personable and enthusiastic about early substantive responsibility and client contact.
 We seek candidates with outstanding academic achievement, high motivation and strong interpersonal skills.